Kyzegs/laracord/docs/docs/usage/making-requests.md

-# Making Requests
+# Making API Requests

-This guide covers how to make API requests using Laracord.
+This guide covers how to make API requests using Laracord and handle responses effectively.

 ## Basic Usage